Tom Brown (tackle)

-Thomas Hartwell Brown Jr. (July 2, 1890 – August 3, 1972) was a college football and basketball player for the Vanderbilt Commodores of Vanderbilt University.
+Thomas Hartwell Brown Jr. (July 2, 1890 – August 3, 1972) was an American college football and basketball player for the Vanderbilt Commodores.
 He played next to his brother Charles on the line for the football team.
-Tom Brown was also a medical doctor.
+Brown was also a medical doctor.

 Early years

-Tom Brown was born on July 2, 1890 in Gallatin, Tennessee to Thomas Hartwell Brown, Sr. and Annie Donelson Hunt.
+Tom Brown was born on July 2, 1890, in Gallatin, Tennessee, to Thomas Hartwell Brown, Sr. and Annie Donelson Hunt.

 Vanderbilt

 Brown graduated from Vanderbilt University with an M. D in 1913.
 In his senior year he was awarded the title of 'Bachelor of Ugliness,' given to the most liked fellow on campus.
-Tom Brown was a prominent tackle on Dan McGugin's Vanderbilt Commodores football teams, selected All-Southern.
+Tom Brown was a prominent tackle on Dan McGugin's Commodores football teams, selected All-Southern.
 As a freshman, he took part in the scoreless tie of defending national champion Yale.
+In 1915, John Heisman selected Brown one of the 30 greatest Southern football players.

 Toledo

 Pro football

 In World War I he served in the Army Medical Corps as a lieutenant.
 While interning at St Vincent's Hospital in Toledo, he played with the Toledo Maroons.
 While with them, according to author Emil Klosinski, he played a part in the worst loss ever suffered by legendary coach Knute Rockne, a 40 to 0 win in 1917 over the "South Bend Jolly Fellows Club."